Unique Internships in China

 Our Internship in China allocates you a seasoned career coach whose responsibility is to help brand your skills, refine them and equip you with techniques that 95% of your peers are yet to discover.
 Join our Guaranteed Internship handled by professional staff.

 All 20 of our Program Modules including Summer Internship Programs are designed to be safe, immersive and supportive.
 This reflects in our ability to gain trust and endorsement in the career industry.
-All interns in China are insured by Global Benefits Group and highly reputable Insurance company from the US

 China Internship Placements offers Paid Internships Program in China as well as Intensive Chinese Language programs in Beijing, Shanghai, Shenzhen, and Nanjing.
-Whether you are considering busy cities or developing and opportunity pron ones, we have developed programs to meet your expectation

 Don’t take our word for it.
 Hear it directly from past program participants across a range f fields.
 Have questions?
 Read more review on the popular sites linked below.